 If you have tested positive on an at-home test kit, visit Gallatin County's website for guidance and to report your result.

-These tests are designed to be taken
+Over the counter (OTC) home tests are designed to be used:

 - If you are exhibiting COVID-19 symptoms.

 - If it has been at least five days after you've been in close contact with someone with COVID-19.

 - Or if you're going to gather with a group of people, especially those at risk of severe illness or who may not be up to date on their COVID-19 vaccinations.

 For more information on at-home testing, refer to the Centers for Disease Control and Prevention’s page about self-testing for COVID-19.

 If an at-home test kit says you have COVID-19:

 - Stay home and isolate yourself, following current CDC guidance.